ibm-cloud-docs/monitoring/monitor/metrics.md

 # Working with metrics
 {: #metrics}

-After you provision an instance of the {{site.data.keyword.mon_full_notm}} service in the {{site.data.keyword.cloud_notm}}, and configure a Sysdig agent for a metrics source, you can view, monitor, and manage metrics through the {{site.data.keyword.mon_full_notm}} Web UI.
+After you provision an instance of the {{site.data.keyword.mon_full_notm}} service in the {{site.data.keyword.cloud_notm}}, and configure a monitoring agent for a metrics source, you can view, monitor, and manage metrics through the {{site.data.keyword.mon_full_notm}} Web UI.
 Use metrics to analyze statistically data that has numerical values.
 {:shortdesc}